hamsabhaskar/Mixed_signal_projects/README.md

 # Mixed_signal_projects
 Design and Performance Analysis of high gain, Low-power Two stage Folded Cascode Opamp
+# Abstract
+In this project, we aim to design and analyze a two-stage folded cascode operational amplifier using 90 nm CMOS technology.
+The main goal is to achieve high gain, wide bandwidth, and low power consumption.
+The folded cascode topology is chosen for its ability to work efficiently at low supply voltages.
+The design will be simulated to observe key parameters such as gain, bandwidth, phase margin, and power dissipation.
 # Introduction to Folded Cascode Configuration
 Before understanding the folded cascode configuration, it is important to first understand what a cascode stage means.
 A cascode is essentially a combination of Common Source (CS) and Common Gate (CG) stages connected together.
 This type of configuration is widely used in analog circuit design due to its ability to achieve: